PraweenSoni/notification-Style/README.md

 ---

 ## Installation & How to use
-1. Add JavaScript files to your HTML Head Tag :
+1. Add Script tag to your HTML Head Tag :

 ```html
 <!-- Include the JavaScript file -->